Cut-Down de Bruijn Sequences: Cut-down DB sequences for

-By applying the same strategy as the binary case, we can apply Algorithm~\ref{algo:MC2} to construct a specific MC obtained by counting the number of cycles added to the MC of weight $m$ and period $h$; the resulting Algorithm~\ref{algo:cut2} will construct a $k$-ary cut-down de Bruijn sequence.
-The differences from the binary algorithm are as follows: \begin{itemize} \item The initial string is generalized to $0^{n-1}(k{-}1)$, as it is the substring following $0^n$ in the de Bruijn sequence generated by $g'_3$. \item The two special cases no longer need to be considered since $m$ will always be greater than $\lceil n/2 \rceil$ with $k>2$.
-Thus the variable \emph{flag} is no longer required. \item Lines 10-16 apply simple operations to cut out appropriate cycles based on the definition of $g'_3$ to obtain the desired MC. \item Line 17 assigns $x$ to 0 (following Theorem~\ref{thm:cut2}), which is the same as complementing $x$ when $x=1$ in the binary case.
+Like the binary case, Algorithm~\ref{algo:MC2} can be applied to construct a specific MC by counting the number of cycles added to the MC of weight $m$ and period $h$.
+By the choice of the successor {\sc PCR3}$_k$, we can cut out the same small cycles $Z_i$ using the same set $\mathbf{R}$ from the binary case.
+The resulting Algorithm~\ref{algo:cut2} will construct a cut-down DB sequence of length $L$ for $k>2$.
+The key differences from the binary algorithm are as follows: \begin{itemize} \item The initial string is generalized to $0^{n-1}(k{-}1)$, as it is the substring following $0^n$ in the DB sequence generated by {\sc PCR3}$_k$. \item The two special cases no longer need to be considered since $m$ will always be greater than $\lceil n/2 \rceil$ with $k>2$.
+Thus, the variable \emph{flag} is no longer required. \item Lines 9-15 apply simple operations to cut out appropriate cycles based on the definition of {\sc PCR3}$_k$ to obtain the desired MC. \item Line 17 assigns $x$ to 0, which is the same as complementing $x$ when $x=1$ in the binary case.
 The strings in $\mathbf{R}$ remain the same. \end{itemize}